tomp31/RiichiUKRankingSystem/mers-vs-rukrs.md

 Good results are effectively 'double counted' in MERS.
 A good result pushes up both a player's part A and part B scores.
 ​

-A bad result only brings down the part B score - and, if the player has played enough, doesn't affect the ranking at all.
+A bad result only brings down the part A score - and, if the player has played enough, doesn't affect the ranking at all.
 ​

 Therefore, attending more tournaments is _usually_ a good idea in MERS.